KyleBanks/unimation/README.md

 ## Features
 - Several built-in animations such as scaling, moving, and rotating `GameObjects`.
 - Defining animation durations.
-- Animation interpolators, providing simple access to linear, accelerated, and decelerated animations.
+- Animation interpolators, providing simple access to linear, accelerated, and decelerated animations. (*Coming soon: Only `Linear` is supported at the moment.*)
 - Full support for Free and Pro versions of Unity.

 ## Installation